Jessica opened her mouth wide and howled.

 - Dark or decayed teeth can affect children’s self-esteem.

-Dr. Jeff Wright, medical director of the UW Medicine Pediatric Care Center in Seattle, would like to see all parents establish a “dental home” for their children before they reach their first birthday.
-At the same time, he realizes that many parents won’t know about that recommendation.
+Dr. Jeff Wright, a Seattle pediatrician affiliated with UW Medicine-University of Washington Medical Center and Seattle Children’s Hospital, said that parents need to establish a “dental home” for their children before they reach their first birthday.
+At the same time, Wright said many parents won’t know about that recommendation.
 He believes that pediatricians and family practitioners – who see babies five times during their first year – are uniquely placed to provide those first oral screenings, where the emphasis is on risk assessment and prevention.

-As an Associate Professor of Pediatrics and an Adjunct Associate Professor of Dentistry, Wright is instrumental in training UW medical residents to include early childhood oral health in their studies.
+Wright was instrumental in training UW medical residents to include early childhood oral health in their studies.
 Medicaid now reimburses physicians for oral risk screening and parent counseling, as do some private insurance companies.

-“For a chronic and common disease that’s preventable, those rates are still too high,” Riter says.
+“For a chronic and common disease that’s preventable, those rates are still too high,” Riter said.

 - Wipe baby’s teeth with a wet washcloth (or brush them) once a day.

-- Don’t put baby to bed with a bottle, except for water.
+- Don’t put a baby to bed with a bottle, except for water.

 - Ask for oral screenings during well-child visits.
 The first dentist visit should be between the age of 6 months and his first birthday.